 2. Potential of Idea Theft

 The public nature of crowdfunding platforms gives campaigns the ability to reach beyond an entrepreneur’s own network.
 However, it also means that fledgling products or concepts are out in the open.
 Companies deciding whether or not to run a crowdfunding campaign need to consider the potential for idea theft.
 This is primarily a concern for early-stage startups or companies looking to launch a brand new product.
-Ideas that are under development and un-established in the market, are vulnerable.
-Propositions with no patents or copyrights can be replicated and launched by other organisations.
+Ideas that are under development and unestablished in the market, are vulnerable.
+Propositions with no patents or copyrights can be replicated and launched by other organizations.

 3. Crowdfunding Generates Free PR

 For lesser-known companies, PR can be an uphill battle.
-Unlike with Apple, high profile publications won’t bother to announce company achievements or milestones to the public.
+Unlike with Apple, high-profile publications won’t bother to announce company achievements or milestones to the public.
 The momentum created by a successful crowdfunding campaign, however, might entice them.

 Several publications are dedicated to tracking crowdfunding campaigns, looking to report on the next big idea.
 As a pitch gains more investment, it garners press, which in turn brings in more investment.